PressClub Global · Article.

 The low-slung silhouette also has a beneficial effect on the car’s aerodynamic properties, combining with active air flap control and other measures including Air Curtains, Air Breathers and an automatically extending rear spoiler to lower the drag coefficient (Cd) from the predecessor’s figure of 0.29 to as little as 0.25.

-Ideal blend of driving pleasure, long-distance comfort and
+Ideal blend of driving pleasure, long-distance comfort and functionality.

 The interior has been designed to provide a driver-focused cockpit and an extremely spacious passenger compartment.
 The raised seating position optimises the driver’s all-round view and, together with the faultlessly ergonomic arrangement of the controls, helps to create an imperious sense of driving pleasure.
 The cabin’s lines, materials and precision workmanship imbue it with a highly sophisticated, premium feel.
 The rear compartment of the new BMW 6 Series Gran Turismo comprises three full-size seats offering maximised legroom.
 Exhaustive optimisation of the cabin’s packaging sees the new model’s far flatter roofline still translating into extra headroom, while the restyled rear seat unit and improved soundproofing make it even more comfortable to travel in.
 The electrically-adjustable comfort seats optionally available for the rear allow the backrest angle to be altered at the push of a button.